alisakova/project-lvl1-s316/README.md

 Brain games
 =====================
-Let's try to solve some mathematical tasks in your terminal
+Let's try to solve some mathematical problems in your terminal

 How to install?
 `npm i alisakova-project-hexlet`